 We have utilised relationships with catholic agencies to provide targeted financial support for disadvantaged families at points of crisis.
-Additional funds for food during lockdown was also distributed to families with the greatest need during this period.

 Our Inclusion Team structure has been developed to provide a widening of our net in terms of identifying and supporting the needs of pupils in our school.
 Difficulties as a result of disadvantage often manifests in a variety of different ways from poor attendance, poor behaviour, poor mental health, low attainment and achievement or the need for early help from a safeguarding perspective.
 Our inclusion team provides a place for the leads in each of these areas to come together and share their knowledge and understanding of individual pupils and their needs which results in earlier identification and a holistic, joined up approach to providing support.